Coleus argentatus

 Coleus argentatus, synonym Plectranthus argentatus, common name silver spurflower, is a species of flowering plant in the mint family.
 It is native to rock outcrops and rainforest in the border region of Queensland and New South Wales, Australia.

+Description

 Growing to 1 m tall and broad, it is a spreading deciduous shrub.
 The hairy leaves are ovate to broad-ovate, 5–11.5 cm long, 3–5.5 cm wide with crenate margins.
 The hairs give the plant an overall sage green to silvery colour.

 The flowers are borne on terminal racemes up to 30 cm long, and are bluish white.